clbsimone/Gameability/README.md

   * Gemini version used: [5.7.2](https://www2.leapmotion.com/downloads/gemini/v5.7.2)

 ## Development:
-After deciding the roles we each began to develop our parts, Samuele Basso created the 3d game map in blender and exported it.
+"After deciding the roles we each began to develop our parts, Samuele Basso created the 3d game map in blender and exported it.
-Once the assets where ready Bruno started to
+Once the assets where ready Bruno started to" -place holder
 ## Known issues:

 ## How to use: